normai/QueryPony/README.md

  UPDATE addresses SET name1 = "Mister" WHERE name2 = "Joe Jackson";
 ```

-Of course you also want inspect the humble offline User Guide, which show up in your default browser.
+Of course you also want inspect the humble offline User Guide, which will show up in your default browser.

 [![View the result](./QueryPonyGui/docs/img/20180819o0216.querypony-helpmenu.png)](./QueryPonyGui/docs/img/20180819o0216.querypony-helpmenu.png)

-Holla, where do those pages 20180819o0216.querypony-helpmenu.png from?
-How can the browser show files which did not even exist?
+Holla, where do those pages come from?
+How can the browser show HTML files which did not even exist?

 To resolve this riddle, seek some hint from the 'About' dialog.
+Open the User Settings folder, and you will see.

 [![View the result](./QueryPonyGui/docs/img/20180819o0217.querypony-aboutbox.png)](./QueryPonyGui/docs/img/20180819o0217.querypony-aboutbox.png)

-Yep, here you have also found the two folders you must delete,
+Yep, and now you have also found the two folders, you must delete,
 once you get tired of QueryPony and want purge it from your machine without any residues.

 Try, play, explore, have fun, get mad!

-Please always mind: it is a beta version — have no expectations.
+Please always mind: This is a beta version — have no expectations.

 Otherwise you are welcome to study the code and contribute.